-Bring solar to Committee on the Shelterless (COTS) and break the cycle of homelessness for children, and families with the help of solar power!
+Bring solar to Committee on the Shelterless (COTS) and break the cycle of homelessness for veterans with the help of solar power!
+COTS' vision is to end homelessness for veterans and families throughouth Sonoma County.
+Through a variety of programs COTS helps our veterans rebuild their lives.

 COTS provides life-saving shelter and transformative programs to families, children and adults in Sonoma County, California.
 The organization provides 322 beds of emergency shelter, both transitional and permanent housing, and serves 120 hot meals per day.
 All of these services take a lot of energy to keep running.